Stackclash/5e-vault/5. Mechanics/Bestiary/Ooze/Gray Ooze.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/ooze
-statblock: inline
+aliases: ["Gray Ooze"]
 ---
 # Gray Ooze
 *Source: Monster Manual p.
-243, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Keys from the Golden Vault*
+243, Curse of Strahd.
+Available in the SRD.*

 A gray ooze is stone turned to liquid by chaos.
 When it moves, it slithers like a liquid snake, rising to strike.